The Green Phantom: Personal life

 Fitzmorris is a science and physical education teacher, as well as a football coach at the high-school level.
-He's been the subject of many local media stories for his unique juxtaposing careers as a high-school teacher and hardcore wrestler.

 Outside of professional wrestling, Fitzmorris (as Green Phantom) makes appearances in the Montreal comedy scene doing stand up comedy, including a series of shows at the Just for Laughs Festival.
 He has opened up speaking shows for the likes of Jake “the Snake” Roberts, Ken Shamrock, and Mick Foley.

-He is also a quizmaster on the local trivia scene, holding residency at Brutopia Pub in Montreal.

-He also performed in and produced his current entrance music, entitled Get with the Green, featuring Slik Jack and Wes Nile, including video directed by the Sanchez Brothers.
+He performed in and produced his current entrance music, entitled Get with the Green, featuring Slik Jack and Wes Nile, including video directed by the Sanchez Brothers.

 On March 4, 2022, IWS and Brutopia launched Green Phantom's Get with the Green citrus ale beer.